 - Northern Pacific Rattlesnake – This species is closely related to the western rattlesnake.
 Except for the darker skin color, it can be hard to tell them apart.
 Even the symptoms of their bite are generally similar.
 In some cases, when it feels threatened, this snake may deliver a dry bite, but you should seek medical attention anyway.

-- Black Widow Spider – Mostly native to eastern Washington, the female black widow spider is relatively easy to identify from the large black body and red hourglass figure or markings on the underside of the abdomen.
+- Black Widow Spider – Mostly native to eastern Washington.
+One of many spiders in Washington, the female black widow spider is relatively easy to identify from the large black body and red hourglass figure or markings on the underside of the abdomen.
 She resides in dark, undisturbed areas and usually does not bite unless protecting her eggs.
 While the venom can cause itching, pain, cramping, nausea, headaches, high blood pressure, and difficulty breathing, it usually won’t cause any life-threatening symptoms unless one is already sick or has an allergic reaction.
 Either way, bite victims should seek immediate medical care.

 - Grizzly Bear – The grizzly is among the largest and most aggressive bears in the United States.
 Because it’s unable to climb trees very well, the grizzly is more likely to stand its ground when it feels threatened or provoked.
 While bear attacks are exceptionally rare, one should nevertheless try to avoid contact with a grizzly at all costs.

 - Asian Giant Hornet – While less dangerous than its reputation suggests (the ominous nickname of “murder hornet” is most certainly exaggerated), multiple stings from the invasive Asian giant hornet, the largest hornet species in the world, can be lethal even to people who are not necessarily allergic to its venom.
 Fortunately, the death rate is quite low.
 It’s responsible for only a few known deaths per year.

 Endangered Animals in Washington